nodejs/citgm/README.md

   -t, --tap [path]            Output results in tap with optional file path -x, --junit [path]          Output results in junit xml with optional file path -o, --timeout <length>      Set timeout for npm install -f, --fail-flaky            Ignore flaky flags.
-Don't ignore any failures.
+Do not ignore any failures.
   -u, --uid <uid>             Set the uid (posix only) -g, --gid <uid>             Set the gid (posix only) -a, --append                Turns on append results to file mode rather than replace